Skip to Main Content

 Trust

 Being truthful in one's academic work ultimately leads to a higher level of trust among community members.
 Students should do everything they can to be trustworthy, and thus promote trust between themselves and their instructors and classmates.
 Trust allows people in a learning community to feel confident and comfortable around each other, and to help other people know you have their best interests at heart.
 Both instructors and students perform better in a mutually trusting environment.
 If an instructor specifically states that students should not use AI for an assignment, students must fully follow those instructions, or they are breaking the trust of their instructor, especially since instructors very often can tell when students are using AI rather than doing the work themselves.
-When students use AI in an inappropriate manner to cheat and/or plagiarize, it makes it difficult for instructors to trust their students, and it makes it difficult for students to trust one another as well since AI cheating is an unfair advantage.
+When students use AI in an inappropriate manner to cheat and/or plagiarize, it makes it difficult for instructors to trust their students, and it makes it difficult for students to trust one another as well since AI cheating is an unfair advantage (21, 22).
 It is important for students to understand how their actions affect the educational experience for everyone in the campus community.

 On the other hand, in situations where AI is permitted, students can promote trust between themselves and their instructors by being transparent and honest when they do use AI.
 For example, it is becoming more standard these days for students and professionals alike to add disclosure statements in their documents to indicate which AI tools were used and how.
 Take this example of a disclosure statement that could be placed at the end of a research paper:

 Note: This research paper was structured based on ideas from an outline created by ChatGPT 4o, and the grammar and usage were edited using Grammarly.
 Approximately half of the sources were located using Consensus AI.
+The content has been fully reviewed and edited by the author.

 If an instructor allows AI use, a disclosure statement like this creates transparency about the use of AI, and can promote trust between the student and the instructor.
 On the other hand, hiding AI usage from an instructor only creates distrust.